-When was the last time you sat down at a tea house?
+When was the last time you sat down at one of these Hong Kong tea houses?
 It’s time for an exceptional tea experience.

 Hong Kong is all about interesting street food, dim sum, and egg tarts!
 And if you want to try something different but still original, sit back and sip on some Chinese tea like Pu Erh or Oolong at our favourite Hong Kong tea houses.
 It’s going to be worth it, we promise.